 Examines perception and cognition in the first year of life.
 The focus is a critical evaluation of different theories of cognitive change in infancy and methodological issues.
-Prerequisite: Psychology 60 and 101.
+Prerequisites: Psychology 60, 101 or HDP 1.

 159. Physiological Basis of Perception (4)